USS Independence (CVL-22): Philippines

 In September the fast carrier task force regularly pounded the Philippines in preparation for the invasion.
 When no Japanese counterattacks developed in this period, Independence shifted to regular daytime operations, striking targets on Luzon.
 After replenishment at Ulithi in early October, the great force sortied 6 October for Okinawa.
 In the days that followed the carriers struck Okinawa, Formosa, and the Philippines.
 Japanese air counterattacks were repulsed, with Independence providing day strike groups in addition to night fighters and reconnaissance aircraft for defensive protection.

 As the carrier groups steamed east of the Philippines 23 October, it became apparent, as Admiral Carney later recalled, that "something on a grand scale was underfoot."
 And indeed it was, as the Japanese fleet moved in a three-pronged effort to turn back the American beachhead on Leyte Gulf.
 Aircraft from Independence's Task Group 38.2, under Rear Admiral Bogan, spotted Kurita's striking force in the Sibuyan Sea 24 October and the carriers launched a series of attacks.
-Aircraft from Independence and other ships sank the battleship Musashi and disabled a cruiser.
+Aircraft from Task Group 38.2 and other task groups sank the battleship Musashi and disabled the heavy cruiser Myoko.
+Embarking a night carrier air group, Independence played no role in the attacks on Kurita's force on the 24th.

 That evening Admiral Halsey made the decision to turn Task Force 38 northward in search of Admiral Ozawa's carrier group.
-Independence's night search aircraft made contact and shadowed the Japanese ships until dawn 26 October, when the carriers launched an attack.
+Independence's night search aircraft made contact and shadowed the Japanese ships of the northern force until dawn on 25 October, when the carriers launched an attack.
 In this second part of the great Battle for Leyte Gulf, all four Japanese carriers were sunk.
-Meanwhile, American heavy ships had won a victory in Surigao Strait; and a light carrier force had outfought the remainder of Kurita's ships in the Battle off Samar; Independence also assisted TF38 in the destruction of Admiral Jisaburō Ozawa's diversion fleet off Cape Engaño.
-After the battle, which virtually spelled the end of the Japanese Navy as a major threat, Independence continued to provide search aircraft and night fighter protection for TF 38 in strikes on the Philippines.
+Meanwhile, American heavy ships had won a victory to secure the Surigao Strait; and an escort carrier force had outfought the remainder of Kurita's ships in the Battle off Samar; Independence sailed with TF38 during the destruction of Admiral Jisaburō Ozawa's northern diversion fleet off Cape Engaño.
+After the battle, which virtually spelled the end of the Japanese Navy as a major threat, Independence continued to provide search aircraft and night fighter protection for TF 38 in strikes against the Philippines.

 Independence returned to Ulithi for long-delayed rest and replenishment 9 to 14 November, but soon got underway to operate off the Philippines on night attacks and defensive operations.
 This phase continued until 30 December 1944, when the task force sortied from Ulithi once more and moved northward.
 From 3 to 9 January 1945 the carriers supported the Lingayen landings on Luzon, after which Halsey took his fleet on a foray into the South China Sea.
 In the days that followed the aircraft struck at air bases on Formosa and on the coasts of Indo-China and China.
 These operations in support of the Philippines campaign marked the end of the carrier's night operations, and she sailed 30 January 1945 for repairs at Pearl Harbor.